 In an interview, Park Yuha argues that comfort women activism started with good intentions but ignored the universal issue in a rush to hold Japan liable.

-A comfort women statue placed in a park in South Korea. (© Sankei)
+A comfort women statue in South Korea.

 The Korean Supreme Court has neglected to rule on a defamation case brought against Park Yuha, professor emeritus at Sejong University in Seoul.
 Park was indicted by the public prosecutor over her book, Comfort Women of the Empire (Roots and leaves, 2018).
 In her book, the author contradicts the prevailing public opinion on the forced abduction of comfort women by the Japanese military.